-- 2.3.9 The transaction and payment processing platform, or the ticket sales provider used by the licensed charitable organization for processing online ticket sales, must meet current PCI Security Standards Council requirements.
-The online transaction and payment processing platform must not retain payment information, including debit card information, credit card information, and/or banking information. - 2.3.10 Websites and applicable software or hardware that store or receive personal information of ticket purchasers must comply with the National Institute of Standards and Technology (NIST) Guidelines on Securing Public Web Servers. - 2.3.11 The charitable organization may permit persons visiting from out of province to purchase a ticket if the entire transaction of payment and receipt of ticket occurs while the person is in Alberta.
-If a licensed charitable organization maintains a previous ticket purchaser list from previous raffles, and there are individuals on the list with addresses outside Alberta, a ticket application form must not be mailed or electronically transmitted to these individuals. - 2.3.12 A ticket is not considered purchased until a verified financial transaction is complete.
-Ticket requests returned for insufficient funds must be voided automatically. - 2.3.13 Licensed charitable organizations must only retain electronic entries (not paper ticket stubs) when conducting an electronic draw. - 2.3.14 Licensed charitable organizations selling tickets using an online ticket sales platform must not also sell preprinted tickets.
+- iii) the licensed charitable organization must have the ability to reconcile that ticket revenue from subscriptions are dispersed to the single draws for which they are eligible; - iv) eligibility for subscriptions are not restrictive (i.e., exclusive offerings, exclusive discount ticket packages); and - v) ticket sales are not restricted to subscription-only methods. - h) Licensed charitable organizations must not require members to purchase or sell raffle tickets as a condition of membership or continued participation in the programs or services the licensed charitable organization offers. - i) Tickets may be purchased with cash, cheque, money order, and any PCI compliant payment method.
+The licensed charitable organization is responsible for ensuring that the revenue from ticket sales is received.
+Where a payment processor is used, the charitable organization cannot retain the information collected by the payment processor application.
+This includes bank account information, credit card numbers, and card verification value (CVV) numbers.
+The licensed charitable organization may retain the purchaser's name, address, phone number, and email address for verification and contact purposes. - j) The transaction and payment processing platform, or the ticket sales provider used by the licensed charitable organization for processing online ticket sales, must meet current PCI Security Standards Council requirements.
+The online transaction and payment processing platform must not retain payment information, including debit card information, credit card information, and/or banking information. - k) Websites and applicable software or hardware that store or receive personal information of ticket purchasers must comply with the National Institute of Standards and Technology (NIST) Guidelines on Securing Public Web Servers. - The charitable organization may permit persons visiting from out of province to purchase a ticket if the entire transaction of payment and receipt of ticket occurs while the person is in Alberta.
+If a licensed charitable organization maintains a previous ticket purchaser list from previous raffles, and there are individuals on the list with addresses outside Alberta, a ticket application form must not be mailed or electronically transmitted to these individuals. - m) A ticket is not considered purchased until a verified financial transaction is complete.
+Ticket requests returned for insufficient funds must be voided automatically.